zoiosilva/dclottery-d8/docs/site-conversion.md

-# Converting a Site from D8 to this repository's structure
+# Converting a Site from D8 to this repository's structure (to github based hosting/with CI)
 There are many exact structures that a D8 site can be in.
 These instructions should match most cases but there are certainly outliers that will be more complicated and or have differences that make it difficult to convert.